Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 <br/>

-## Bayesian Calibration of Intelligent Driver Model
+## Bayesian Calibration of the Intelligent Driver Model

 Chengyuan Zhang and Lijun Sun. *Available on arXiv.*